A beautifully preserved historical town and Japan's premier destination for denim

 Kurashiki is accessible from Okayama city by train.

-Take the Sanyo Line from JR Okayama Station to JR Kurashiki Station, covered by the JR Rail Pass .
+Take the Sanyo Line from Okayama Station to Kurashiki Station, covered by the JR Rail Pass .
 Local trains go to other parts of Kurashiki.
 The historical quarter is a ten-minute walk from the station.

 A haven for shoppers